JoyKuan/DS506-HW5-CovidDataVisual/README.md

 ```bash
 docker run hello-world
 ```
 and you will see this result which means you already install Docker successfually.
+Under this command, Docker will find whether the image exists locally, but it definitely does not exist because the environment has just been installed.
+After that, Docker will go to the remote Docker registry server to download the image.
 <img width="726" alt="Screen Shot 2020-11-04 at 20 07 03" src="https://user-images.githubusercontent.com/54604816/98196639-800cef80-1ed9-11eb-9df0-a88ca46a9938.png">